Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Check out our real-time process analytics tools & see how you can reduce downtime & product loss.

-The best time to collect information and solve a problem is when it is actually happening.
+The best time to collect information and solve a problem with real time data is when it is actually happening.
 After-the-fact reporting and problem solving is not as effective.
 How downtime data is viewed and by whom it is viewed is important for driving improvement.
 The data should be available continuously and not require complicated reports to be manually compiled after a long time has elapsed.

 There are several ways to identify and react to the causes of downtime.
 Pareto charts are a common tool to visually show the top downtime reasons either in terms of time or event count in a given time period.
-It is a good practice to develop a process for systematically addressing the chronic problems near the top of the Pareto chart.
+It is a good practice to collect downtime data and develop a process for systematically addressing the chronic problems near the top of the Pareto chart.

 Trends and Gantt charts are also good visual tools that show a current timeline of downtime events.